basisai/bedrock-express/README.md

 # Bedrock Express

 Bedrock Express is a collection of standard model server images that are ready to be deployed on Bedrock.
 They enable users to deploy models without writing a full API server.
-Apart from reducing boilerplate, our standard images also meet the following requirements.
+Apart from reducing boilerplate, our standard images also meet the following requirements:

 - Each image is performance optimised for a specific server and ML framework.
-- All images expose the same environment variables and entrypoint script so users can switch from one image to another without changing `serve.py`.
+- All images expose the same environment variables and entrypoint script so users can switch to a new base image without changing `serve.py`.
 - All servers are instrumented with the latest [bdrk](https://pypi.org/project/bdrk/) client library for prediction logging and metrics.

 ## User Guide